KarWL/mvcAuth/README.md

 # mvcAuth

 Configuration - setup databse connection
-1. Open up the appsettings.json.
-Go to the ConnectionStrings block{}.
-Change the connection string inside to connect with your database provider.
+1. Open appsettings.json.
+Change the connection string to connect with your database provider.
+2. Run the command :
+-* dotnet ef migrations <OUTPUT_NAME>*
+-*dotnet ef database update*
-2. Run the command to perform the dotnet ef migrations and databse update.
-Once finished, open the databse management tools to check the table created.
-"PropertyInfo" and asp.net identity database related table.
+3. Open databse management tools to check the table "PropertyInfo" and asp.net identity database related table.

 Steps to use the application
 1. Run the application.